Laptop illustration on maroon background with yellow pencil bulb

 There are many crucial steps in the MBA application process, and one that can sometimes be overlooked is the essay or personal statement portion.
 While all application materials are taken into consideration, this portion of the process allows you to highlight your authentic self and connect all the components of your application into one cohesive story.

-Written Essay and Personal Statement
+What Should You Know About the Written Essay and Personal Statement

 A written essay or personal statement is a chance for the business school to get to know you more closely.
 Most universities will give you a prompt, some guidelines, and the rest is up to you.
 Each prompt will likely be different for this written portion, with some business schools asking about your career goals, how you can add to their school’s community, your previous experiences, or more.

-• Why are you choosing to pursue a graduate at this time in your career?
+• Why are you choosing to pursue a graduate degree at this time in your career?
 What are you hoping to accomplish by doing so?

 • Can you tell us about how you have participated in and/or advocated for building more inclusive communities in your career?

-So what makes for the best-written essays?
 Here are five tips to get you started.

 1. Be authentic.
-Business schools want to learn about YOU.
+Business schools want to learn about you.
 Schools aren’t looking for just one answer, so make sure your personality shines through in your writing.

 2. Talk about real-life examples.
 Adding specific anecdotes and details can have a tremendous impact.